 The key to all of this is the party.
 It is obvious, though left largely unsaid, that when Rachel's ex-boyfriend walked into the room with a shotgun, things could have gone considerably worse.
 Aaron Three, we remember, risked his life to successfully defuse the situation.
 We now understand why he would take this risk.
 There are two other Aarons in this timeline, one of them being Aaron Prime.
 Aaron Three does not matter - he is a non-person, a walking dead man, and he has no right to Aaron Prime's family.
 He has no life to risk.

-If I may jump ahead in the movie slightly, the basketball scene (which takes place sometime in the middle of Monday) is also important.
+If I may jump ahead in the film slightly, the basketball scene (which takes place sometime in the middle of Monday) is also important.
 This scene further establishes that it was Aaron who originally invited Will, Rachel's ex-boyfriend's cousin, to the party - and that it was Aaron who suggested that Will should bring Rachel's ex-boyfriend with him.
 In other words, whatever originally happened at the party was indirectly Aaron's fault.
-He holds himself responsible.